 Today Wise People (even teachers!) are still making models to explain complex ideas to ordinary people: we call them computer simulations, and we watch cgi (computer generated imagery) on our tablets and phones and tvs every day.
 But we are no different from our ancestors of four hundred, or four thousand, years ago: we can still get muddled up (or even be deliberately misled) about what is real and what is not: many children of Sam’s age know the Rules of Quiddich better than they know the Rules of cricket!

 To the ancient people anything in the sky was a star.
-The fixed stars made up the constellations, and the Sun, Moon, Mercury, Venus, Mars, Jupiter and Saturn were the moving (wandering) stars: they wandered through the constellations, from Aries to Taurus to Gemini etc. - this is discussed more fully on another Page.Our word planet comes from the Greek word for wanderer, although today we use it to mean a certain type of object FTPO going round the Sun, so the Sun and Moon are not planets but the Earth is, and we have added Uranus and Neptune.
-Mercury, Venus, Mars, Jupiter and Saturn are bright objects in the sky but Uranus is only just visible without a telescope and is so far from the Sun that it moves through the constellations so slowly that it was not identified as a planet until 1781, and Neptune can never be seen without a telescope.
+The fixed stars made up the constellations, and the Sun, Moon, Mercury, Venus, Mars, Jupiter and Saturn were the moving (wandering) stars: they wandered through the constellations, from Aries to Taurus to Gemini etc. - this is discussed more fully on another Page.Our word planet comes from the Greek word for wanderer, although today we use it to mean something going round the Sun, so the Sun and Moon are not planets but the Earth is, and we have added Uranus and Neptune.
+Mercury, Venus, Mars, Jupiter and Saturn are bright objects in the sky but Uranus is only just visible without a telescope and is so far from the Sun that it moves through the constellations so slowly and was not identified as a planet until 1781, and Neptune can never be seen without a telescope.